 Instead of taking responsibility for their own sin, they each blame someone else.

-Who does Adam blame.
+“The woman whom You gave to be with me, she gave me from the tree, and I ate.”
+Who does Adam blame?
 He blames Eve, but not just Eve.
-He is ultimately blaming God.
-He said “the woman whom YOU gave me.”
+He ultimately blames God as well.
+He said, “the woman whom YOU gave me.”
 Adam had the audacity of blaming God for his sin.

-Who does Eve blame.
+“The serpent deceived me, and I ate.”
+Who does Eve blame?
 She blamed the serpent.
-Now it is true that the serpent deceived her, but she still has no excuse.
-She ate from the fruit of her own free will knowing full well that she was disobeying God.
+Now it is true that the serpent deceived her, but she still had no excuse.
+She ate the fruit of her own free will, knowing full well that she was disobeying God.

 Ask your kids if either Adam or Eve had a legitimate excuse.
 Neither Adam or Eve had an excuse.
 They each sinned and were each responsible for their own actions.